 Young’s ongoing series, The West, perforates these claustrophobic visions for wider expanses.
 The West still taps into our most primal instincts but also our most grandiose dreams.
 The series features curiosities, knickknacks, heirlooms, and fantasies of his own world built within the larger framework of the American drama.
 The spaghetti westerns he watched in his youth, NASCAR racers before they were safely regulated, California girls, 70s big wave Hawaiian surf photography, the Marlboro Cowboy before he was commercialized into oblivion, Native American chiefs before they, too, were almost driven into oblivion—they all debut in Young’s quest to confront and interrogate the idealization of America’s history.
 Lately, Young has stitched his screen prints together, recalling the classic anamorphic widescreen of western films in order to pay homage and to also expose the artifice of our dreams.
 The breadth of this ever-expanding series is matched only by Young’s impulse to venture into the deserts and forests and oceans of America, to go as far west as possible.

-Young lives with his family in a house he designed and built, nestled in the lush foothills of Southern California.
+Young lives and works on a Southern California beach at the edge of America.
 Once, when his mother visited, lounging near the pool beneath the imported palms, beyond them a view verging on the sublime, she remarked, none of it was real.
 Young frequently leaves behind this “paradise that isn’t real” and roughs it out in the wild.
 He might spend days out, sleeping under the freeway, or he might swim into the ocean to see the moon rise, or he might ignore evacuation orders and watch as wildfires lick the walls of his home.
 He returns with industrial grade felt from railroad tracks or giant pieces of charcoal washed ashore from other fires in order to experiment with them in the retrofitted airplane hangar he uses as a studio.
 He revels in the diesel-like smell of oil and enamel that reminds him of the London Underground.
 He drenches his work with salt water to see it rust.
 He exerts himself so physically, rending apart anything which is not real, in order to lay himself bare.

 Recently, Young has begun to share his newest work that similarly draws from his childhood but also from a quieter strain of his usual endeavors.
 The screen prints of one series, set in a melancholy blue, depict turn-of-the-century photographs of animals that, if not already, will soon be extinct.
 In another, he enlarges paintings of Dutch Golden Age flowers to highlight the impossibilities of their unseasonal arrangements and their hidden messages.
 Both the animals and the flowers are evocative of an earlier Young, when he was awestruck by things that seemed out of reach and would do anything to grasp onto their truth.
 He is interested in secrets, those we keep, those we share, and those we are unwilling to confront.
 A rose petal might, upon a closer look, be riddled with holes.